troclaux/notes/aws.md

 > centrally view, manage and operate nodes (ec2 or on-premises) at scale in AWS, on-premises and multicloud environments

+> provides you with browser-based shell and CLI experience

-- hybrid service
+- fully-managed, hybrid service
+- not just a single service, it is a suite of products
 - uses IAM for access control
-- not just a single service, it is a suite of products
 - features
-  - run commands, patch and configure servers without using SSH
+  - automate common administrative tasks: running commands, patching (for compliance) and configuring servers without using SSH
-  - patching automation for enhanced compliance
+  - quickly identify any issues that might impact applications using a specific resource by checking:
+    - API activity
+    - resource configuration changes
+    - related notifications
+    - operational alerts
+    - software inventory
   - SSM Parameter Store: store configuration data and secrets

 ### workflow